Skip to content

 Replay from a seed and a command log

 replay_game takes the same seed, the starting party, the adventure, and the accepted-command log, and re-executes every command from scratch through a fresh session — no saved state at all.
-It raises ReplayVersionError when the log's recorded engine version doesn't match the running engine, and ContentValidationError if a logged command is rejected on replay — a divergence, since the log holds only commands that were accepted the first time.
+It raises ReplayVersionError when the log's recorded engine version doesn't match the running engine — a check that runs only when the caller passes the version a save recorded, through the recorded_engine_version argument — and ContentValidationError if a logged command is rejected on replay — a divergence, since the log holds only commands that were accepted the first time.

 Because both paths are deterministic, they meet in the middle: restoring a session from its save, and replaying the same seed against the same command log, land in the identical state.
 That equivalence is the standing test the engine holds itself to, and it's also the practical payoff for consumers — a bug report, an audit trail, or a spectator replay needs only the tiny seed-plus-commands pair, not a full save file: